emmanuelnk/github-actions-workflow-ts/README.md

 ## Overview

 The `github-actions-workflow-ts` package lets you write GitHub Actions workflows using Typescript.
-The workflows are then auto-compiled into YAML files that you don't have to manage manually -- Workflow as Code (wac)!.
+The workflows are then auto-compiled into YAML files that you don't have to manage manually -- Workflow as Code (wac)!

 The advantage of using an imperative language like Typscript to write Workflows is that it allows you to:
 - write them confidently with type safety